ichen-lab-ucsb/DeCatCounter/README.md

 `conda install --file requirements.txt`

-Although not necessary, we recommend [using Anaconda to create a virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) where you can install the required dependencies.
+Although not necessary, we recommend [using Anaconda to create a virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to avoid version conflicts and undesired upgrades/downgrades.
+Once your virtual environment is active, you can install the required dependencies there.
 To do this:

 ```
 conda create -n py3 python=3